Skip to content

 Asking questions and listening to your partner is always a good option, but there are a lot of other ways to read your partner and get a sense of how they’re feeling.
 Thinking about embodied consent can help you to recognize your own body and boundaries and what your partner’s body is saying about their boundaries.

-Listen for non-verbal cues
+Listen for Non-Verbal Cues

 Not into it: can include leaning away, crossing their arms, being tense, avoiding eye contact, not reciprocating, pushing away, trying to ignore or distract themselves